Homebuyers

 Bidding wars will likely gain popularity as the housing market improves.
 More buyers are entering the market and as demand rises, the opportunity for more offers on a desirable home is more likely.

 As a buyer or seller, you will adapt to a situation like this differently.
-While a bidding war is a great opportunity for a seller, a buyer might be stuck paying a higher price for his or her dream home.
+While a bidding war is a great opportunity for a seller, a buyer might be stuck paying a higher price for their dream home.

 Know how to navigate through a bidding war as a buyer and be able to win the ultimate prize.